 Fresh off of his victory lap from the killing of Osama Bin Laden, Barack Obama hit the road Tuesday visiting El Paso, Texas on his first trip to the US-Mexico border since taking office.
 In what was clearly a campaign speech, he stated that our border with Mexico has improved since he took office and Obama claims US border more secure than ever.
-Trying to capitalize on the temporary bump in his popularity, Obama called on Congress to pass comprehensive immigration reform.
+Trying to capitalize on the temporary bump in his popularity, Obama called on Congress to pass [simple_tooltip content=’Comprehensive immigration reform, when the phrase is used by a democrat, means legalize as many illegal immigrants as possible and give them citizenship so they can be democrat party voters.’]comprehensive immigration reform[/simple_tooltip].

 Countering Republican calls to focus on border security before moving to a comprehensive overhaul, Obama said in his speech to an enthusiastic crowd in the politically unfriendly territory of El Paso that their demands have been more than met by his administration but “they’ll never be satisfied.”
 He boasted of increasing border patrol agents, nearing completion of a border fence, and screening more cargo.